Du4nG/SSG-2/content/posts/panacea/index.md

 ​
 \
 \
+this little Emily in Paris did her makeup.
+\
+\
+\
 Oh ?
-This jacket Oh that's it !
+This jacket, I just kept wondering why it looked so familiar ?
+Oh that's it !
+Bought a It's listed in women category, but there were male models wearing the jacket in the styling hint section.
+Ha !
+Isn't that encouraging me to buy it ?
 \
 \
 \